Pyengana: Natural heritage areas

 Natural heritage areas include St Columba Falls (a cascading waterfall with the highest plunge of 90 metres), Halls Falls, and Blue Tier.

 Local businesses

 The area is known for its Pyengana Cheese Factory which is run by 4th generation cheese maker Jon Healey and his family.
-The factory specialises in cloth bound cheddar.
+The factory specialises in cloth-bound cheddar.

-Another local business is the 'Pub in the Paddock' which was established around 1880 and is inside a paddock.
-It boasted a beer drinking pig which has since passed on, but there is another pig there now that will also drink beer, but only that which is brought to it by the publican.
+Another local business is the 'Pub in the Paddock' which was established in 1900 and is inside a paddock.
+It boasted a beer-drinking pig, which has since passed on, but there is another pig there now that will also drink beer, but only that which is brought to it by the public.

 Anchor Farms began growing organic gourmet potatoes in 1995 and now supply nationwide and export to South East Asia.